-Once you have decided on a vacation destination, it's time to start planning exactly what to do whilst you're there.
-In all four corners of the globe, a fantastic line up of festivals awaits and we've put together a few of our favorites.
+Once you have decided on a holiday destination, it's time to start planning exactly what to do whilst you're there.
+In all four corners of the globe, a fantastic line up of festivals awaits and we've put together a few of our favourites.
 From foodie festivals in North America, cultural celebrations in Latin America and music concerts in Africa, to hotly contested sporting competitions in Europe, the religious and spiritual celebrations of both the Far East and the Indian subcontinent and the mind boggling carnivals of the Caribbean; festival fever has taken the world by storm.

 The Calgary Stampede is a ten day long celebration of the heritage of the region and the perfect place to revel in Alberta's heritage, culture and community spirit.
 Over 100 years ago, the stampede was established and it continues to be a real celebration of everything Calgary, from rodeo tournaments to spectacular stunts and chuckwagon events.

 The streets of New Orleans become awash with hues of purple, green and gold throughout the Mardi Gras celebrations.
 Festival fever is brought to live in the parades, picnics and performances taking place across the city which revel in the cultural heritage of New Orleans and traditions of Fat Tuesday.
 Elaborate costumes are worn by young and old, floats are adorned with larger than life decorations and masquerading is all part of the fun!